Metal Hinge Boxes

 Along the way students will learn practical woodworking techniques including accurate milling, router table operation, precise assembly, hinge installation, and surface preparation.
 Emphasis is placed on careful craftsmanship and developing the foundational skills that apply to many woodworking projects.

+We will bring assembled boxes for the students to practice cutting off the lid and installing the hinges while the glue on their box dries.
 By the end of the class, each student will leave with a clean, well crafted hinged lid box and a solid understanding of fundamental box making techniques.

 This course is appropriate for beginners who want to develop core woodworking skills while building a practical and attractive project.
 All materials are provided, and students will take home the finished box they create.